lukehandley/KPFautoscheduler/README.md

 * gurobipy

 ### Install Gurobi and Obtain a License
   1. Download Gurobi for your OS here: https://www.gurobi.com/documentation/9.5/quickstart_windows/software_installation_guid.html
   2. Obtain an academic (non trial) license for the ILP Solver https://www.gurobi.com/solutions/licensing/
   3. You can learn more about Gurobi here https://www.gurobi.com/documentation/quickstart.html

-For pip, you can use
+You can install everything at once with pip using:
 ```
-python -m pip install gurobipy
+pip install -r requirements.txt
 ```

-On Conda, first set up the channel, then install gurobipy using:
+On Conda installing gurobipy will require first setting up the channel, then installing using:
 ```
 conda config --add channels https://conda.anaconda.org/gurobi
 ```
 ```
 conda install -c gurobi gurobi
 ```
+Note that some external files may be downloaded while installing system requirements (i.e. ephemerides for the astroplan module)

 ### Using the scheduler
-Gurobi tutorials are included in /tutorials.
+Custom gurobi tutorials are included in /tutorials.

 View the available commands with:
 ```
-python single_night_optimizer.py -h
+python scheduler.py -h
 ```

-You can run the scheduler with included example data for the 2022B semester valid through 10/04/22.
-These are set as the default parameters, so just run:
+You can run the scheduler with example data for the 2023A semester (valid through 2023-07-28).
+These are set as the default parameters, so to generate a schedule for a given night on HIRES run:
 ```
-python single_night_optimizer.py
+python scheduler.py -d 'YYYY-MM-DD'
 ```

 #### Data Inputs